Scottish Government: Under Scotland Acts 2012 and 2016

 The 1998 Act also provided for orders to be made allowing Scottish Ministers to exercise powers of UK Government ministers in areas that remain reserved to the Parliament of the United Kingdom.
 Equally the Act allows for the Scottish Ministers to transfer functions to the UK Government ministers, or for particular "agency arrangements".
 This executive devolution means that the powers of the Scottish Ministers and the Scottish Parliament are not identical.

+The members of the Scottish government have substantial influence over legislation in Scotland, putting forward the majority of bills that are successful in becoming Acts of the Scottish Parliament.

+Matters reserved to the UK government

-The most prominent reserved matters that remain under the exclusive control of the Parliament of the United Kingdom are:
+"Reserved matters" are public policy areas that remain under the exclusive control of the British parliament in Westminister.
+These include: